What is hydroponic growing?

 What are the advantages of hydroponic growing?

-While it may sound strange to grow hydroponic cannabis or any plant without soil, there are many advantages in doing so.
-The main reasons cultivators decide on a hydroponic weed setup is that the plants grow much faster and nutrient delivery is easier and more efficient.
+While it may sound strange to grow hydroponic herb or any plant without soil, there are many advantages in doing so.
+The main reasons cultivators decide on a hydroponic setup is that the plants grow much faster and nutrient delivery is easier and more efficient.
 These are a few other key advantages of choosing a hydroponic grow setup:

-- Those with small grow spaces love hydroponic cannabis setups since it takes up roughly 20% less space than a normal soil-based grow.
+- Those with small grow spaces love hydroponic setups since it takes up roughly 20% less space than a normal soil-based grow.

 - Cultivators have complete control over the entire growing process from pH levels and exact nutrients, to the temperature and lighting schedule, which is impossible for outdoor grow setups.

-- A hydroponic marijuana setup will save you money in the long run.
+- A hydroponic setup will save you money in the long run.
 Roughly 90% of the water used is recycled, so both the water and nutrients are utilized much more efficiently than soil-based setups and there’s no need to repurchase expensive soil for every crop.

 - Plants grown hydroponically will grow anywhere from 30% to 50% faster and yield more than soil-based setups.